Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 Which can save you the most and make paying off debt easier?

-While debt consolidation loans work well for reining in large amounts of debt, balance transfer credit cards can help you save even more if you can afford to pay off all of your debts over a short period of time.
+While debt consolidation loans work well for reining in large amounts of debt, balance transfer credit cards can help you save even more if you can afford to pay off all of your debts over a short interest-free period.

 See how top offers compare